 - Yes, there are camels in Africa.

-- A significant part of the world whole camel population exists in Africa.
+- A significant part of the world’s camel population exists in Africa.

-- Most of the camels are found in the East African peninsula “the Horn of Africa” (it include the countries of Somalia, Djibouti, Ethiopia and Eritrea) and North African countries that bordered with Sahara Desert (such as Morocco and Egypt).
+- Most of the camels are found in the East African peninsula “the Horn of Africa” (it includes the countries of Somalia, Djibouti, Ethiopia, and Eritrea), and North African countries that bordered with Sahara Desert (such as Morocco and Egypt).

 Sahara Desert Camel

-- In Sahara Desert, camels are used as a main mode transportation.
+- In the Sahara Desert, camels are used as the main mode of transportation.